OguzPastirmaci/oci-kuberay/README.md

 ### Deploying an OKE cluster
 You can follow the instructions [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html) for deploying an OKE cluster.

+You will need a CPU worker pool and a GPU worker pool.
+Any GPU shape will work, but this readme uses A10 VMs and BMs.

 ### Installing kubectl

 The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.